 Low cost and safety factor

-The BATD sessions give a higher level of safety, self-confidence and better anticipation: it's possible to create all kinds of failures to react appropriately.
+The BATD sessions give a higher level of safety, self-confidence and better anticipation: it's possible to create all kinds of failures, which the pilot has to react appropriately to.

 In addition, logging hours of simulator is much cheaper than flying a Cessna 152!

-Working days or week-end, even in the evening, whichever the time choosen, you will get good or bad weather, snow, wind shear, day or night, perhaps sun rise, perhaps bird hazard!...
+Working days or week-end, even in the evening, whichever the time chosen, you will get good or bad weather, snow, wind shear, day or night, perhaps sunrise, perhaps bird hazard!...